BagPipe: Accelerating Deep Recommendation Model Training: Introduction

-The main challenge in scaling the training of DLRM models arises from the extremely large, memory-intensive embedding tables.
-Table~\ref{tab:emb_size} shows the size of embedding tables for three open source datasets.
-In production systems embedding tables up to terabytes in size~\cite{yin2021ttrec, gupta2020deeprecsys} are common.
-This motivates the use of a hybrid parallelization approach in prior work~\cite{mudigere2021software, acun2021understanding} where the dense MLP layers are \emph{replicated} across GPUs in training workers, while embedding tables are \emph{partitioned} and stored on the CPU memory of workers, leading to a design where model parallelism is used for embedding layers and data parallelism is used for dense MLP layers.
+The unique structure of recommendation models introduces a new design challenge which is not handled by existing DL training systems~\cite{narayanan2019pipedream,jia2019beyond,li2014scaling}.
+The challenge arises from the extremely large, memory-intensive embedding tables.
+In production systems it is common for size of embedding tables to be in terabytes~\cite{yin2021ttrec, gupta2020deeprecsys} and Table~\ref{tab:emb_size} shows the embedding table sizes for three open-source datasets.
+Since embedding tables will not fit in the memory of a single worker, a hybrid parallelization approach~\cite{mudigere2021software, acun2021understanding, torchrec} is currently used to train these models.
+With hybrid parallelization, dense MLP layers are \emph{replicated} across GPUs on each machine while embedding tables are \emph{partitioned} and stored on the CPU memory of workers, leading to a design where model parallelism is used for embeddings, and data parallelism is used for dense layers.

-Despite using hybrid parallelism, we find that existing approaches to DLRM training suffer from low compute resource (GPU) utilization and data access bottlenecks.
-In Figure~\ref{fig:time_distribution}, our profiling on a 8 GPU cluster with the Criteo dataset (details in Section~\ref{sec:eval}) shows that on each iteration, only 8.5\% of the GPU time is spent in forward / backward computations.
-Embedding fetch, and write back of updated embeddings takes around 75\% of the overall iteration time.
-This motivates us to ask: \emph{can we design a system for training recommendation models that can alleviate embedding access bottlenecks?}
+Despite using hybrid parallelism, existing approaches to DLRM training suffer from embedding access bottlenecks as each iteration of training requires remote access of embeddings.
+In Figure~\ref{fig:time_distribution}, profiling TorchRec~\cite{torchrec} on an 8 GPU cluster with the Criteo dataset (details in \S\ref{sec:eval}) shows that on each iteration, up to 75\% of the time is spent in embedding fetch and write back operations.
+Reducing the embedding access overhead forms the primary motivation of our work.